andreyrisukhin/dbcx-aperture-modules/README.md

 A "current" version of each element will live in a current folder, while previous replaced versions will be stored in an archive folder containing versions of previous elements.
 A subfolder will contain current example tests.
 When a piece of an example test is replaced, that test will be relegated to the archive folder.
 This preserves the invariant that "everything in the current folder is current".

-A tutorial folder will exist to share information about topics like rendering.
+A tutorial folder will exist to share information about topics such as rendering.